 Both West Mountain Radio and PowerWerx carry just about any kind of terminal, fuse block, and wire you could think of.
 Although the biggest wire size they carry is #6 AWG, it has a high strand count which makes it very flexible, and therefore easy to install.

 Power Pole connectors come is a variety of colors, and most match the color of the various fuse amperages used in the aforementioned distribution terminals.
-Thus, if you select a connector with the same color as the ATO fuse, you're less likely to plug a cable into the wrong amperage fuse slot.
+Thus, if you select a connector with the same color as the ATC fuse, you're less likely to plug a cable into the wrong amperage fuse slot.

 If you run an amplifier and/or second battery, the PP120, and PP180 are good choices for a quick disconnect for wire sizes up to 2/0.
 The only drawback is the requisite crimper, which sells for about $300 with dies.
 By the way, it isn't advisable to solder these large connections.
-The cabling typically used is high strand, and solder easily wicks into the cable weakening the connection, making it more susceptible to vibration fatigue.

 Finding connectors for wire sizes over #8 can be a problem.
 Here are a few places you might not have thought of.
 Fastenal has stores all over the United States, and they do mail order as well.
 They also carry fuses and fuse holders.
 Newark.com carries larger sized connectors than Mouser or DigiKey, but the latter ones will special order.

 On a local basis, welding supply shops, electric motor rewinding shops, OTR truck parts houses, and oil field suppliers often carry heavy duty connectors.
 Most hardware stores, Lowes Home Improvement Centers, and Home Depot stores are a waste of time for anything larger than size 10 AWG.
+When buying connectors, buy the best quality you can, as scrimping on connectors is a prescription for a failure!

 Rigorous inspection of wiring and fuse holders should be carried out at least once a year.
 This may require removing and reinserting fuses in their holders.
 This is especially important when using tubular fuses, housed in spring-loaded, in-line holders.
-The inspection should also include looking for discolored parts which might indicate a loose connection or overload condition.
+The inspection should also include looking for discolored parts which might indicate a loose connection or overload condition (pyrolysis).

 As mentioned above, excess cabling should be shortened as required.
 Unfortunately, some amateurs just can't bring themselves to cut up a $12 factory power cable.
 The typical response is, "...what if I have to lengthen it when I change vehicles"?
 Here's the answer; use Power Pole connectors to make your splices.
-If you need to extend the cable later, take that cutoff piece ( you did save it because you're a typical amateur, right?), apply Power Pole connectors to it, and you're back to a full-length cable.
+If you need to extend the cable later, take that cutoff piece (you did save it because you're a typical amateur, right?), apply Power Pole connectors to it, and you're back to a full-length cable.
 What could be easier?

 All About Fuses

 All fuses exhibit a time delay between any given ampere overload, and when the fuse opens.
-This delay is called Ampere Squared Seconds, and is expressed as I2T.
+This delay (hysteresis) is called Ampere Squared Seconds, and is expressed as I2T.
 For example, a nominal 20 amp fuse will handle a 30 amp load for about 90 seconds.
 It will hold a 100 amp load for about 1 second.
 Just after the fuse element melts, there is a brief short period of time when an arc occurs, after which the fuse opens the circuit completely.

 The chart at left (click to enlarge) covers Littelfuse's 299 series fuses (shown below in colors which match their ratings), more commonly called Maxi fuses.
 They're popular in amateur mobile installations as they are a modern replacement for the older cylindrical style 5ag fuses.
 They're also available with LED failure indicators.

 Note that a 30 amp Maxi fuse will take about 3 seconds to open when subjected to a 100 amp load!
-The same fuse will carry 40 amps for about 2 minutes!
+The same fuse will carry 40 amps for about 8 minutes!
 As the static temperature goes up, the vertical scale compresses slightly, and in very cold temperatures settings it elongates slightly.
 So, I2T is the time lag between applying an overload, and the fuse opening to protect the wire.
 In the mean time, the wire being protected is getting rather warm.
-If it gets too warm, hot really, it could cause a fire.
+If it gets too warm, hot really, it could cause a fire (pyrolysis).
 For a better understanding, let's look at some specific cases.

 Another often ask question: Is it safe to use a higher voltage fuse?
 The answer is maybe!
 For any given ampere rating, fuses designed for high voltage (nominal 250 volts maximum) service typically have lower resistance than those designed for low voltage (nominally 32 volts maximum).
 Thus, their low voltage I2T is elongated, which means they take longer to open under a given overload.
 While these facts alone don't preclude their use in low voltage applications, the bottom line is, you should select fuses specifically designed for the voltage range in use.